kyleaedwards/dotfiles/README.md

 # dotfiles

-A collection of dotfiles that integrate with the **gnosis** toolset and provide an unobtrusive workflow with zsh, tmux, and vim.
+A collection of dotfiles that provide an unobtrusive workflow with zsh, tmux, and vim.

 > An important thing to keep in mind is that this is very much a work in progress.
 While developing with these tools, the structure is bound to change.